-We look forward to welcoming students back to campus after more than a year of remote learning.
+We look forward to welcoming students back to campus after more than two years of remote learning due to the COVID-19 pandemic.
 You will find ample, convenient parking, as well as noticeable changes to our facilities.
-We are moving forward with construction and renovation projects to create modern, well-equipped learning spaces for our students.
+We are moving forward with construction and renovation projects to create modern, well-equipped learning spaces for our

-At the Canyon Country Campus, the Science Center is nearing completion.
-The four-story, 55,000-square-foot facility, features classrooms and labs for many in-demand programs, including anatomy, astronomy, biology, chemistry, computer science, and environmental science.
-And next to it, the Student Services/Learning Resource Center is taking shape.
+At the Canyon Country Campus, the Science Center is completed and open.
+The four-story, 55,000-square-foot facility features classrooms and labs for many in-demand science programs, including anatomy, astronomy, biology, chemistry, computer science, and environmental science.
+Adjacent to the Science Center is the Student Services/Learning Resource Center, which is nearing completion.
 A mirror image of the Science Center, it will provide a central location for tutoring and library services, along with meeting and classroom spaces.
+At the Valencia Campus, we are continuing to upgrade facilities that date to the early days of the college.